Chloe Molloy

-Chloe Molloy (born 6 December 1998) is an Australian rules footballer with the Sydney Swans in the AFL Women's (AFLW).
-She previously played for the Collingwood Football Club from 2018 to season seven.
-Molloy is a dual AFL Women's All-Australian, and won the AFL Women's Rising Star and Collingwood best and fairest awards in 2018.
-She was also Collingwood's leading goalkicker in 2021 and 2022.
+Chloe Molloy (born 6 December 1998) is an Australian rules footballer playing for the Sydney Swans in the AFL Women's (AFLW).
+She previously played for the Collingwood Football Club from 2018 to season 7.
+Molloy is a three-time AFL Women's All-Australian, and won the AFL Women's Rising Star and Collingwood best and fairest awards in 2018.
+She also led Collingwood's goalkicking in 2021 and season 6, and Sydney's goalkicking in 2023.
+Molloy has served as Sydney co-captain since the 2023 season.